 The north: Ancud and the penguins

-Ancud is Chiloe’s second biggest city, sitting in the very North-West of the island.
+Ancud is Chiloe’s second-biggest city, sitting in the very North-West of the island.
 I came with high

 Most importantly, from Ancud it’s only a short way to the Pinguinera of Puñihuil.
 These little islands just off the bay house penguin colonies for part of the year, because they come here to lay eggs and raise their babies.
-I went there with from my hostel my hostel with our host as a guide, as it was easier and faster than taking a public bus.
+I went there with from my hostel with our host as a guide, as it was easier and faster than taking a public bus.
 However, that is possible too.
 The bus only leaves once a day, so plan accordingly.

 Once in the bay, we jumped on a boat and took a ride around the islands, spotting plenty of seals.
 It wasn’t quite the main season for penguins, unfortunately, so we only saw three of them.
 However, we did encounter a lonely dolphin who swam around our boat and followed us around for quite some time.
 We all felt that more than made up for it!